Dutch Butter Cake (Boterkoek)

 This post may contain affiliate links, meaning, at no additional cost to you, I will make a commission if you click through and make a purchase.

-Butter cake (Boterkoek) is a traditional Dutch flat cake that contains mostly butter (hence the name…).
+Butter cake (Boterkoek) is a traditional Dutch flat cake that contains mostly butter (hence the name…) and flour.
 The cake is usually made in a special, round, butter cake pan, however, you can also use a spring form or a brownie pan.
 The cake is made with a dough rather than a batter so I guess you could also call it a pie.

 Butter cake is moist with a crispy edge.
 My favorite part of the butter cake are the crispy edges.
 A butter cake can only be called butter cake if real butter is involved.
 This recipe contains a lot of butter so when indulging in this delicious treat, make sure to only take a small piece at a time.